Getting Started Deploying Ruby on Rails Apps

 Page last updated:

-This guide walks you through deploying a Ruby on Rails (RoR) app to Pivotal Web Services (PWS).
-To deploy a sample RoR app, refer to the Deploy a Sample Ruby on Rails App topic.
+This guide walks you through deploying a Ruby on Rails app to Pivotal Web Services (PWS).

-- A Rails 4.x app that runs locally
+- A Ruby on Rails app that runs locally

 - The Cloud Foundry Command Line Interface (cf CLI)

-This section describes using the CLI to configure a PostgreSQL managed service instance for an app.
+You can provision service instances for an app that has already been pushed to Cloud Foundry.
 For more information about creating and using service instances, refer to the Services Overview topic.